-The new EU Green Claims Directive requires companies to provide more evidence for sustainability claims
+The EU Green Claims Directive requires companies to provide more evidence for sustainability claims

 Published January 30, 2024